 Therefore, it’s best to maximize their strength and at the same time enhance fatigue management as part of their daily schedule.
 It could be a good idea to reward those employees who are empowered to do their tasks and show their ability that they can do more than expected.
 It is a great responsibility to genuinely show concern for the welfare of your employees.

-Knowing the problems and introducing ways and techniques is the best way to manage fatigue within your employees.
+Knowing the problems and introducing ways and techniques is the best way to manage fatigue in your employees.
 There are measures that would need thorough planning from the management and the drivers’ cooperation to reach the goal- to stop or minimize fatigue-causing accidents.
 However, continuous supervision is needed to make this work and achieve it.

 Incorporating the use of new technology is a great tool to determine the effectiveness of fatigue management such as logging devices, telematics, and a fitness-for-duty examination.
 Telematics and other video technology refer to the system which monitors and records movements of vehicles through GPS.
 The electronic logging device notifies the employer of how many hours each driver spent behind the wheel and their status of duty.
-Fitness-for-duty test is done to employees by the employer’s request to examine their capability to work physically, mentally, and safely with their given task.
+Fitness-for-duty test is done on employees at the employer’s request to examine their capability to work physically, mentally, and safely with their given task.
 This is to ensure that they are fit to work or go back to work after a leave.

 Drivers are an essential part of any business in order to carry and deliver goods or provide speedy services.
 Therefore, raising awareness regarding the goals of the company must involve concern for the employee’s welfare.
 It must include continuous training to urge and motivate them to apply the good points that were discussed during forums.